FAQ About Mass Tort Lawsuits

 - Did you suffer from the injuries or illnesses listed for this specific mass tort?

-- Have you received emergency medical care from the injury allegedly occurred from the product?
+- Have you received emergency medical care for the injury that allegedly occurred from the product?

 What are some famous examples of mass torts lawsuits?